+Technological change poses various social and legal challenges to information infrastructures.
 Who owns research data stored in a digital preservation repository?
 Who is liable if the data are lost?
 Who decides when the data may be deleted from a repository?
-These and other questions in the large area of information law are among the research topics of the professorship for Intellectual Property Rights in distributed information infrastructures (IGR) that was newly established by FIZ Karlsruhe and Karlsruhe Institute of Technology (KIT).
+What effects do technologies have on our basic rights?
+These and other questions concerning information law and research data management are addressed by the professorship for Intellectual Property Rights in distributed information infrastructures (IGR) that was established together with Karlsruhe Institute of Technology (KIT).